bvoightlab/Baymer/README.md

 Installation should take less than 5 minutes.
 After installing, you can activate the conda environment containing the installed Baymer package: conda activate baymer

+## Running Baymer

+### Generating Baymer Input Files

+Baymer expects jsons of the following format as as input files:

+{Context: [A polymorphisms, C polymorphisms, G polymorphisms, T polymorphisms, total contexts, context reference index, list reference index], ...}

+where the "context reference index" is the 0-indexed position of the reference nucleotide in the context and "list reference index" is the position in the list of the reference nucleotide.
+Therefore, for the 3-mer context "AAA", the context reference index would be 1 and the list reference index would be 0.

+Note that the input json should only contain a single context reference index and sequence context length.

+Generating these files necessitates counting both the contexts and the polymorphism counts.
+We have provided scripts to count these quantities if desired.

+#### Counting Contexts